AntagonistHQ/xmldsig/README.md

 * [python-libxml2](http://xmlsoft.org/python.html)
 * [pyXMLSec](http://pyxmlsec.labs.libre-entreprise.org/)

-The first requires you to install libxml2 and libxslt, the latte requires the libxmlsec library (note that we had to tell our OS to install xmlsec1-devel, xmlsec1-openssl-devel, and libtool-ltdl-devel).
+The first requires you to install libxml2 and libxslt, the latter requires the libxmlsec library (we had to tell our OS to install libxml2-devel, libxslt-devel, xmlsec1-devel, xmlsec1-openssl-devel, and libtool-ltdl-devel).

 Some notes to these packages: